Dr. Ganesh Doluweera

 Experience holds a B.Eng. from the Federal University of Technology, Owerri, Nigeria, and an M.Sc. and a Ph.D. from Åbo Akademi University, Finland, all in chemical engineering.

-Mr. Andrew Romaniuk
+Mr. Andrei Romaniuk

 He possesses a strong interdisciplinary background which includes energy, business, strategy, economics and sustainable development.
 In parallel with leading projects, he has been involved in economics and technology research on business and country level including works in regional energy development, project economic modelling, technology gap analysis and economic growth models.

-Andrew holds a Master’s degree in Management from the Institute of Sustainable Development, Russia, a program focused at management, economics and politics.
+Andrei holds a Master’s degree in Management from the Institute of Sustainable Development, Russia, a program focused at management, economics and politics.
 He is also a graduate of Petroleum Engineering Program with Gubkin State University of Oil & Gas, Russia and Executive Leadership Program with Rotman School of Management, University of Toronto.

 Mr. Evar Umeozor